-- Please read this manual carefully before the product is installed and put into use. - This product is designed and tested in accordance with international standards.
+- It is advised to read this manual carefully before the product is installed and put into use. - This product is designed and tested in accordance with international standards.
 The equipment should be used for the designated application only. - Install the product in a heatproof environment.
-Ensure therefore that there are no chemicals, plastic parts, curtains or other textiles, etc. in the immediate vicinity of the equipment. - Ensure that the equipment is used under the correct operating conditions.
+Ensure therefore that there are no chemicals, plastic parts, curtains or other textiles, etc. in the immediate vicinity of the equipment. - The product is not allowed to be mounted in a user accessible area. - Ensure that the equipment is used under the correct operating conditions.
 Never operate it in a wet environment. - Never use the product at sites where gas or dust explosions could occur. - Ensure that there is always sufficient free space around the product for ventilation. - Refer to the specifications provided by the manufacturer of the battery to ensure that the battery is suitable for use with this product.
-The battery manufacturer's safety instructions should always be observed. - Protect the solar modules from direct light during installation, e.g. cover them. - Never touch uninsulated cable ends. - Use only insulated tools. - Connections must always be made in the sequence described in section 3.5. - The installer of the product must provide a means for cable strain relief to prevent the transmission of stress to the connections. - In addition to this manual, the system operation or service manual must include a battery maintance manual applicable to the type of batteries used.
+The battery manufacturer's safety instructions should always be observed. - Protect the solar modules from incident light during installation, e.g. cover them. - Never touch uninsulated cable ends. - Use only insulated tools. - Connections must always be made in the sequence described in section 3.5. - The installer of the product must provide a means for cable strain relief to prevent the transmission of stress to the connections. - In addition to this manual, the system operation or service manual must include a battery maintance manual applicable to the type of batteries used.